People

 M.Sc.
 Micheal McCann

-Michael has studied the attenuation of seismic waves in viscous fluids.
+Michael studied the attenuation of seismic waves in viscous fluids.
 Michael designed and built a state-of-the-art low-frequency apparatus and used it to measure 0.1-5 Hz attenuation and bulk modulus in guar-water mixtures.

 Dr. Ziqi Jin